Joan Cortada: "Compared to the Chinese school, the Catalan school is a leisure activity."

 Joan Cortada teaches Spanish at a university in Beijing and emphasizes that the Chinese education system is highly regulated and hierarchical.

-BeijingIn China, you'll find well-endowed universities with a hierarchical structure and motivated students, but you won't find debates there.
-You'll find some tanks and military equipment on display along the main avenues of the campus; the university has a section dedicated to developing military technology.
+BeijingIn China, you find well-endowed universities with a hierarchical structure and motivated students, but you won't find debates.
+Joan Cortada works in the Spanish department at one of these universities in Beijing.
+The Beijing Institute of Technology, where he teaches and also lives, is a modern campus in the south of the Chinese capital.
+The facilities are enviable, although it's surprising to find some tanks and military equipment on display along the campus's main avenues; the university has a section dedicated to the development of military technology.

-This is one of the characteristics of the Chinese education system. gaokao (the equivalent of the university entrance exam) to gain access to a good university that will offer them greater professional opportunities.
+This is one of the characteristics of the Chinese education system.
+It is highly regulated and hierarchical.
+The goal of students is to get a good grade in the gaokao (the equivalent of the university entrance exam) to gain access to a good university that will offer them greater professional opportunities.
 Beijing is home to some of the most desirable ones.

 For him, the advantage he's found in Chinese universities is that they make room for foreign professors.
 If "you want to stick to the program and the manual, they won't ask for more," but he adds that they are open to other proposals.
 The other side of the truth is that foreign professors are always an exception and will never be integrated into the institution's organizational structure.